 These foods are rich in natural enzymes which aid in digestion.
 They also help to restore the natural balance of healthy bacteria in the gut by creating a perfect environment for those healthy bacteria to grow, all while keeping yeast like candida in check!
 Raw lactofermented (cultured) veggies like sauerkraut and kim chi are actually teeming with healthy microflora.

-Some people report feeling an increase in their candida symptoms after consuming raw apple cider vinegar to help cure candida, and therefore conclude that the vinegar makes it worse.
+Some people report feeling an increase in their candida symptoms after consuming raw apple cider vinegar, and therefore conclude that the vinegar makes it worse.

-But in many cases the apple cider vinegar is helping to cure the intestinal yeast infection by actually killing the yeast, creating a die off reaction.
+But in many cases the apple cider vinegar is helping to alleviate the intestinal yeast infection by actually killing the yeast, creating a die off reaction.

 The discomfort happens when a large number of candida yeasts are rapidly killed off by the vinegar, which results in more yeast toxins being absorbed into the bloodstream through the intestines - causing symptoms such as nausea, dizziness, general weakness and/or headaches to name a few.